stimutak/loopsleuth/README.md

 ## Tech
 Python ≥ 3.10, ffmpeg/ffprobe, SQLite, Pillow, imagehash, FastAPI, Jinja2, Textual, Typer.

+### Web UI JavaScript
+- All AJAX actions for starring and tag editing are handled by a shared static JS file (`src/loopsleuth/web/static/clip_actions.js`).
+- Both the grid and detail views include this file for consistent, maintainable behavior.

 ## Installation & Setup

 1.  **Clone the repository:**